 TRUE/FALSE - Yes, Tombstone Marshal Fred White was shot by Curly Bill Brocius.
 But he managed to confirm before dying that it was an accident.
 White grabbed the end of the barrel, jarring it, causing the gun to go off.

-FALSE - The 3 Earp brothers who first arrived arrived to Tombstone in late 1879 didn't include Morgan.
-Instead with Wyatt and Virgil, it was James & his wife Bessie.
+FALSE - The three Earp brothers who first arrived arrived to Tombstone in late 1879 didn't include Morgan.
+Instead with Wyatt and Virgil, it was James and his wife Bessie.
 Morgan and their other brother Warren, arrived the middle of 1880.

 FALSE - Morgan Earp wasn't in the Oriental Saloon when he was shot & killed.
 He was playing pool.
 But he was in Campbell & Hatch's Saloon & Billiard Parlor - half a block West down Allen Street.
+Today it's Red Buffalo Trading - where you can go inside to see the actual spot when he was gunned down.

 FALSE - Doc Holliday didn't kill Johnny Ringo - that's extremely far-fetched.
 It's most likely that Ringo committed suicide.
-There are other theories floating around, but they're also fairly easily refuted.
-His body was found in a grove of live oak trees near Turkey Creek.
+There are other theories floating around, but they're also fairly easily refuted, and not given credence by most authorities.
+His body was found in a grove of oak trees near Turkey Creek.
 He was buried nearby.
 You can visit the site - it's a few hour's drive from Tombstone.

 FALSE - The town lay-out.
 Allen Street is mostly wrong on the Tombstone movie set.
-Scheiffelin Hall is at the end of Allen Street on the set, as if it ends in a T - Not!
+Schieffelin Hall is seen at the end of Allen Street on the set, as if it ends in a T - Not!
 It's located on the Northeast corner of Fremont Street.
 Campbell & Hatch is next to the Oriental - Not!
-It's midway down the other block, past the Crystal Palace.
+It's midway down the other block, West - past the Crystal Palace.

-WILD WEST FANS - Can you point out any other fact vs. inaccuracy points in the TOMBSTONE MOVIE?
-Please let us know - and we'll check with our history sources, and include them here, with your credit (if you desire - let us know).
-Or just comment on them below.
+TOMBSTONE 1993 FILM FANS - Can you point out any other fact vs. inaccuracy points in the TOMBSTONE MOVIE?
+Please let us know - and we'll check with our history sources, and include them here.
+Just comment on them below.

 We'd like to hear your favorite quotes from the Tombstone Movie.
 There are so many - give us your own contribution!
 Comment on them here...